 Cells should be exposed to the test substance both in the presence and absence of an appropriate metabolic activation system.
-The most commonly used system is a cofactor supplemented S9-fraction prepared from the livers of rodents (usually rat) treated with enzyme-inducing agents such as Aroclor 1254 or a combination of phenobarbital and $\beta$ -naphthoflavone.
+The most commonly used system is a cofactor supplemented S9-fraction prepared from the livers of rodents (usually rat) treated with enzyme-inducing agents such as Aroclor 1254 or a combination of phenobarbital and β -naphthoflavone.
 The choice and concentration of a metabolic activation system may depend on the class of chemical being tested.
 In some cases, it may be appropriate to utilise more than one activation system.
 For azo dyes and diazo compounds in the gene mutation test in bacteria, the use of a reductive metabolic activation system is recommended (SCCS/1532/14).

-In cases where the bacterial reverse mutation test is not optimal for the measurement of nanoparticles, biocidal compounds and antibiotics, a scientific justification should be given and a gene mutation test in mammalian cells {aHprt test (OECD 476), or a mouse lymphoma assay (OECD 490)} should be performed.
+In cases where the bacterial reverse mutation test is not optimal for the measurement of nanoparticles, biocidal compounds and antibiotics, a scientific justification should be given and a gene mutation test in mammalian cells the Hprt/Xprt (OECD 476), or the thymidine kinase Tk (OECD 490)} should be performed.

-Additionally, when testing nanomaterials, evidence is needed to show that the nano-particles were in contact or internalized by the test system.
-For further considerations of particle-related behavior of substances, the Applicants should refer to SCCS/1484/12: Guidance on the Safety Assessment of Nanomaterials in Cosmetics (under revision).
+Additionally, when testing nanomaterials, evidence is needed to show that the nanoparticles were in contact or internalized by the test system and entered in contact with DNA.
+For further considerations of particle-related behavior of substances, the Applicants should refer to SCCS/1611/19: Guidance on the Safety Assessment of Nanomaterials in Cosmetics.